 Rich partner network for a low price

-While platforms like Yelp and OpenTable give access to only their own diner network, Eat App helps your restaurant tap into the largest global restaurant marketing network and enables online reservations from beyond your website through an extensive partner network including Reserve with Google, Instagram, Facebook, Amex, Zomato, Tripadvisor, and more.
+While platforms like Yelp and OpenTable give access to only their own diner network, Eat App helps your restaurant tap into the largest global restaurant marketing network and enables online reservations from beyond your website through an extensive partner network including Reserve with Google, Instagram, Facebook, Amex, Zomato, TripAdvisor, and more.

 Access from multiple platforms

-Eat App can be accessed from web, iPad, or mobile, providing a flexible system to managers that can be used on the go.
+Eat App can be accessed from the web, iPad, or mobile, providing a flexible system to managers that can be used on the go.

 Powerful performance reports

 Understanding your restaurant's performance is key to success, and Eat App enables this by providing advanced data and analytics about your restaurant including detailed guest breakdowns (new vs. returning customers, tourist vs. locals), reservation and guest reports, POS reports, and more.
 These metrics help restaurants measure their restaurant's performance on a daily basis and make informed decisions.